 Schematic illustration of the spinal cord.
 (Reproduced with permission from Waxman SG.
 Correlative Neuroanatomy.
 24th ed.
 New York, NY: McGraw-Hill; 2000:70.)

 The spinal cord provides a conduit for the two-way transmission of messages between the brain and the body.
 These messages may descend, or ascend along pathways, or tracts, which are fiber bundles of similar groups of neurons, each with specific functions (Boxes 2-1, 2-2, and 8650385).
-The central gray matter of the spinal cord, which roughly resembles the letter H, ...
+The central gray matter of the spinal cord, which roughly resembles the letter H, contains two anterior (ventral) ...